Disclosure: I may receive commission for items purchased through links. This helps keep our site free to readers.

-Our 20-Minute Tombstone was so popular that it’s clear our readers love to haunt…in a hurry!
+Our 20-Minute Tombstone continues to be so.popular that it’s clear our readers love to haunt…in a hurry!

 We feel you, boo.
 So here’s a quick-and-dirty tutorial to turn any adorable baby terrifying in just an hour (or less – your creativity and time are completely up to you).